safeplace-intl/virtual-community/README.md

 npm run migrate:prisma
 ```

+This will run the database migrations which creates the database tables, and it will seed the database using the `./src/prisma/seed.ts` file.

 ### Why dev containers?

 Using a dev container, we make sure that everyone on the team is using the same working environment, and reducing errors caused by different local environments and configurations.